Vicken-Ghoubiguian/Lua_interpreter/README.md

 __important precision__: to generate the lua interpreter docker image with the most recent version of the language, you must change the version number in the Dockerfile.
+All of taht is specified in the Dockerfile comments.

 ## Generate image from Dockerfile